How ADHD Affects The Brain: Implications For Treatment and Support

 Long-term strategies for managing ADHD often involve combining medication (if chosen) with skill-building and self-awareness.
 Effective approaches include:

-As understanding evolves, professionals refine treatments that honor neurodiversity rather than forcing neurotypical standards.
+As knowledge grows, professionals continue to refine treatments that honor neurodiversity rather than forcing neurotypical standards.

 FAQs